1. Economic and fiscal forecasting

 Our annual Fiscal risks and sustainability (FRS) – which superseded our Fiscal risks report (FRR) – periodically provides a comprehensive review of risks from the economy and financial system identified in our fiscal risk register, and also includes discussions of specific fiscal risks.
 In addition to producing central forecasts and projections for the public finances, the EFO and the FRS discuss the risks to those forecasts and projections (both upside and downside).
 The WGA also provides further information on specific fiscal risks, notably contingent liabilities (such as government guarantees), which we discuss in both the EFO and the FRS.

-5. Scrutinising tax and welfare policy costing
+5. Scrutinising tax and welfare policy costings

 We scrutinise the Government’s costing of individual tax and welfare spending measures at each Budget.
 The Government provides us with draft costings in the run-up to each statement and we subject these to detailed scrutiny and challenge.